 A significant part of our banking litigation involves consumer class actions brought against banks and other financial institutions by their customers or others.
 We defended one bank client in a putative class action involving the charging of late fees on automobile leases and other alleged practices.
 We obtained summary judgment dismissing a class action that had been asserted against one bank client that challenged the bank's "collateral protection insurance program."
 Among the class actions that we have defended in the past are matters involving New Jersey's Secondary Mortgage Loan Act and the Federal Truth in Lending Act.
 In addition, Riker Danzig was New Jersey Counsel for the Prudential Insurance Company of America in the In re Sales Practices Litigation, a multi-district class action that was venued in Federal Court in New Jersey.

 Riker Danzig is a nationally known products liability defense firm, with an established capacity to handle substantial, novel and complex cases innovatively.
 Our attorneys are frequently asked to speak at continuing education seminars about product liability and toxic tort cases.
-One of our partners is currently Vice Chair of the Product Liability and Toxic Tort Section of the New Jersey State Bar Association, and another serves on the Committee charged with the revision of the product liability model jury instructions in New Jersey.

 The firm has consistently proven its ability to achieve successful results, working closely with our clients so that their litigation objectives and business goals are achieved effectively and efficiently.
 In many of our cases, the results we have achieved in product liability defense work are a product of effective coordination with our clients and national and regional counsel.
 We are experienced and effective in cooperation with clients and coordinating counsel on the investigation of claims, discovery, pretrial preparation, trial and appellate work.